Tatoeba: Offline use

+Software development tools

+An unstable API is available for software developers.

 Related projects

 Second-language acquisition

 Tatoeba sentences can be used to build lexicographic references for language learners.
 The JMdict Japanese-English dictionary selects its example sentences from the Tatoeba Corpus.
 OpenRussian is a free Russian dictionary built primarily from the content of Wiktionary and Tatoeba.
 GoodExample tries to automatically extract a diverse set of high-quality example sentences from the English Tatoeba Corpus.

 Tatoeba datasets can power incidental learning experiences that blend the acquisition of a foreign language with the user's everyday activities like web browsing or book reading.
 A team at MIT Media Lab used example sentences from Tatoeba in WordSense, a mixed reality platform that enables "serendipitous language learning in the wild."
 More recently, Japanese researchers implemented a Tatoeba search feature in an integrated writing assistance environment.

-Reverso uses Tatoeba parallel corpora in its bilingual concordancer.
+Although the sentences in the Tatoeba Corpus are not all authentic, they are sometimes used to build data-driven learning applications.
+BES (Basic English Sentence) Search is a non-commercial tool for finding beginner-level English sentences for use in teaching materials.
+It has over 1 million sentences, most of them from Tatoeba.
+Reverso uses Tatoeba parallel corpora in its commercial bilingual concordancer.

 Example sentences are also used as a base for exercises.
 Charles Kelly and Paul Raine, both EFL teachers in Japan, have developed language learning activities based on sentences curated from the Tatoeba Corpus.
 Clozemaster is a language self-study program that generates gamified cloze tests from Tatoeba sentence pairs.
 Some Anki users share flashcards that were created using Tatoeba.